qbicsoftware/postman-cli/README.md

   -s, --suffix=<suffix>[,<suffix>...]
                              only include files ending with one of these (case-insensitive) suffixes
+      --pattern=<regex_pattern>
-      --with-checksum        list the crc32 checksum for each file --exact-filesize       use exact byte count instead of unit suffixes:
+                             only include files with paths matching this pattern --with-checksum        list the crc32 checksum for each file --exact-filesize       use exact byte count instead of unit suffixes:
                                Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and